Oaklight/ToolRegistry/docs/index.md

 - [**API References**](api/index.md)
   Comprehensive API documentation for all classes and methods in ToolRegistry.

-!!! note
+???+ note "API changes"
-    As of version 0.4.12, the previously deprecated methods `ToolRegistry.register_static_tools`, `ToolRegistry.register_mcp_tools`, and `ToolRegistry.register_openapi_tools` have been **REMOVED**.
+    Since version 0.4.12, the previously deprecated methods `ToolRegistry.register_static_tools`, `ToolRegistry.register_mcp_tools`, and `ToolRegistry.register_openapi_tools` have been **REMOVED**.

     Users must update their implementations to use the new methods: `ToolRegistry.register_from_class`, `ToolRegistry.register_from_mcp`, and `ToolRegistry.register_from_openapi`.

     Please ensure your codebase is compatible with this update for uninterrupted functionality.

 ## Citation